 Most of us grew up in a society that values hard work and frowns upon play.
 Sex is so often just a moment of relief before getting on with the ‘should’s’ of life.
-But what if there was more?
+But what if there was more to it??
 What if deep profound earth moving orgasm was the golden elixir for our hormones, mental vitality and longevity?

 An orgasm a day will uplift your mood and bring on a whole host of internal healing actions.
-It can reduce pain by up to 70% and it’s immune boosting.
+It can reduce pain and it’s immune boosting.
 Good sex is a full body workout it tones your muscles and gets your circulation pumping for great cardiac health.
 The activated tone in your pelvic floor helps improve bladder and bowel function, as well as preventing a prolapse womb.
 Sexual stimulation does something for the nervous system that nothing else can, it both soothes and energizes nerves simultaneously.
 Being turned on makes you feel more calm and centered, it pacifies anxiety and enhances mental functioning.
-Having sex at least three to four times a week is anti aging; it can remove seven physical years from your appearance, by promoting radiant skin.
+Having sex at least three to four times a week is anti aging.
 The energy built from sex enhances your trust in yourself encouraging a more confident presence in the world.

 Sex is clearly the hottest topic this century, but is that because everyone is satisfied, or because we are not?
 According to over 50 years of research on women’s orgasms, the International Orgasmic Survey shows that between 50% and 90% of women have never experienced a vaginal orgasm, and 36% have never or rarely achieve clitoral orgasm during penetrative sex.
 According to wholistic sex therapist Sheri Winston women usually take 30 to 45 minutes to be properly turned on, yet the average sex act lasts a maximum of 12 minutes.
 “Female orgasm is vital for every woman on the planet.
 It roots our fundamental capacity for connection,” says Nicole Daedone, author of “Slow Sex” and founder of Orgasmic Meditation (OM).
 Considering our societies obsessive focus on sex, we seem to be missing what really works for the ladies.